wenlinyao/EventCommonSenseKnowledge_dissertation/README.md

 # EventCommonSenseKnowledge_dissertation
-All event relational (common-sense) knowledge extracted by previous papers (also in Ph.D. dissertation).
-This knowledge includes subevent, temporal, and causal relations between events.
-If you find it is useful, please cite my previous papers.
+All event relational (common-sense) knowledge extracted by previous papers (also in Ph.D. dissertation). **This knowledge includes subevent, temporal, and causal relations between events.
+The entire knowledge graph contains 126K event nodes, 174K happens-before edges, 239K parent-subevent edges and 49K cause-effect edges.** If you find it is useful, please cite my previous papers.
 Thanks!

 1. regular_event_pairs.txt: temporal before/after relational knowledge between events.
 Please refer to "A Weakly Supervised Approach to Train Temporal Relation Classifiers and Acquire Regular Event Pairs Simultaneously" for more details.